open-sauced/pizza-cli/README.md

-  bake        Use a pizza-oven to source git commits into OpenSauced completion  Generate the autocompletion script for the specified shell help        Help about any command
+  bake        Use a pizza-oven to source git commits into OpenSauced completion  Generate the autocompletion script for the specified shell help        Help about any command login       Log into the CLI application via GitHub repo-query  Ask questions about a GitHub repository

 Flags:
   -h, --help   help for pizza